gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/build-procedure.md

 ## Install hierarchy

-The procedure to install GNU ARM Eclipse OpenOCD is platform specific, but relatively straight forward (a Windows setup, an macOS install or a TGZ archive on GNU/Linux).
+The procedure to install GNU MCU Eclipse OpenOCD is platform specific, but relatively straight forward (a Windows setup, an macOS install or a TGZ archive on GNU/Linux).
 The setup/install asks no special questions, and the defaults are generally ok for most installations.

 After install, this package should create structure like this (only the first two depth levels are shown):